rust-lang/rfcs/text/3389-manifest-lint.md

 # Drawbacks
 [drawbacks]: #drawbacks

+Since `[lints]` only affects the associated package, and not dependencies, it will not work with `future-incompat` lints that are meant to be applied to dependencies.
+This may cause some user confusion.

 There has been some user/IDE confusion about running commands like `rustfmt` directly and expecting them to pick up configuration only associated with their